 Yoshihiko Murata, MD

 The Rochester General Hospital Department of Medicine’s full time Infectious Diseases Unit provides comprehensive inpatient and outpatient consultative services for patients with acute and chronic infectious diseases.
-The three staff physicians, are board certified in Internal Medicine and Infectious Diseases.
+The five staff physicians, are board certified in Internal Medicine and Infectious Diseases.
 The primary clinical activities are inpatient consultation to adult medical and surgical services, including the Medical, Surgical and Cardiothoracic Intensive Care Units.

 Dr. Walsh directs the Rochester General Hospital Infection Control and Epidemiology program.
 This hospital wide program is staffed by three infection control nurses and collaborates with other hospital departments such as nursing, employee health and administration.
 In addition, the staff directly interacts with the County and State Health Departments and the Center for Disease Control and Prevention in Atlanta.